elmaxid/nfsen-dockerized/README.md

     ```
     $ docker exec -i -t nfsen_img /bin/bash
     ```
+* Add "-d" to daemonize the container when you run it (e.g., `docker run -d -p ...`) This allows you to continue working in the same terminal window.

 * To make a change to the container, stop it with the command below (this removes the "nfsen_img" name), edit the Dockerfile, then rebuild and `docker run`...

     ```
     $ docker rm -f nfsen_img
     ```
-* You can break down the run command over multiple lines for better readability: see `docker run --help` for an explanation of the fields:
+* You can break the `run` command over multiple lines for better readability: see `docker run --help` for an explanation of the fields:

     ```
 	$ docker run